mryap/alembic-kit/_posts/2018-10-08-losing-my-domain-name.md

 # My lost is a gain in knowledge

 While it not critical for me that the old domain name is lost.
 I want to get myself familiar with the process so I can advise my client or future employer.
 If renewal time is up, don't put it off.
 Renew immediately when prompted by domain registrar timely reminder.
+There are people who standby and snag them the moment when your domain name expired when you did not renew on time.